f-me/carma-public/srv/resources/assets/pure/README.md

 - `npm run prod-build` to build a bundle for production
 - `npm run clean-prod-build` to build a bundle for production from scratch
 - `npm run watch`
-   to start watcher daemon that will automatically rebuild your changes<br>
+   to start watcher daemon that will automatically rebuild your changes
-   (known issue is that errors aren't shown in the log, it just doesn't rebuild silently until you fix an error)

 ## About PureScript